wattanunteeratanapong/Fingerprint-Recognition/README.md

 <img src="https://github.com/user-attachments/assets/5d68f2a7-dcf2-4560-9ea2-987f66fc0ba0" width="49%" height="350px" alt="Sample2">
 <img src="https://github.com/user-attachments/assets/7164faf5-b12f-446a-96d3-138f5a223155" width="49%" height="350px" alt="Sample2"> <br><br>

 As you can see, i tried this technique and it performance is pretty poor.
-I also tried to tune the FLANN parameter to make it fit this project but it likely impossible to implement the project with this method.
+I also tried to tune the FLANN parameter to make it work, but i think it's likely impossible to implement the project with this method.
 So i wonder what kind of technique do the police like Miami Police Department in Dexter using? <br><br>

 ## Minutiae Based
 ### Sample 1